oasis-tcs/openc2-ap-er/oc2edr.md

 * 3.1.14.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.1.14.2 **MUST** implement the 'set account' Command in accordance with [Section 2.3.8.4](#2384-set-edraccount) of this specification

-### 3.1.15 Conformance Clause 15: Account-Status Producers
+### 3.1.15 Conformance Clause 15: Account Status Producers
 An OpenC2 Producer satisfies 'Account-Status Producers' conformance if:
 * 3.1.15.1 **MUST** meet all of conformance criteria identified in Conformance Clause 1 of this specification
 * 3.1.15.2 **MUST** implement the 'account-status' Command Argument as a valid option for the 'set account' command in accordance with [Section 2.3.8.4](#2384-set-edraccount) of this specification